BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 While setting and changing particle colors is straightforward doing this for UVs is a little more complex.
 Using `BABYLON.PointColor.UV` as a parameter within `addSurfacepoints` or `addVolumePoints` will set the UVs automatically for you based on the passed mesh.

 You can also set the uv value for each particle using the passed function for `addPoints`.
 To make sense of the texture as the image used the uv values should relate in some way to the positional values for each particle.
-To then apply the texture with these uvs both the emissiveColor and emmissiveTexture for the PCS mesh material must be set after the mesh is built.
+To then apply the texture with these uvs both the emissiveColor and emissiveTexture for the PCS mesh material must be set after the mesh is built.

 **Note:** Only use emissive.